microsoft/playwright/docs/src/test-cli-js.md

 - `--grep-invert <grep>`: Only run tests **not** matching this regular expression.
 The opposite of `--grep`.

 - `--global-timeout <number>`: Total timeout for the whole test run in milliseconds.
 By default, there is no global timeout.
+Learn more about [various timeouts](./test-timeouts.md).

 - `--list`: List all the tests, but do not run them.